Maryam-Skaik/java-ds-lab-stack-queue/src/activities/README.md

 > 🎯 **Goal:** Strengthen your understanding of how **Stack (LIFO)** and **Queue (FIFO)** behave internally and how they can be used to solve common data structure problems.

-⚠️ **Important:**
-This folder currently contains **problem statements only**.
-✔️ **Solutions will be uploaded later** after students have enough time to practice and attempt the problems independently.

 ---

 ## 📂 Folder Structure